 Regional Implementation.
 A Regional One Health Coordination Structure will also be established to facilitate regional dialogue, coordinate regional activities, share experiences, and mobilize resources to address common challenges.
 As shown on Figure 14, the structure of the coordination entity includes a steering committee, a technical committee, eight technical working groups, and a secretariat.
 It will comprise of officials from the Republic of Tajikistan and four other central Asian nations, each with decision-making capacity and relevant technical knowledge.
-At least initially, the coordination structure will be hosted by the Central Asia Regional Economic Cooperation Program (CAREC).
+The regional coordination structure will be hosted by Regional Environmental Centre for Central Asia (CAREC).